-1 KNOWLEDGE OF THE HAZARDS AND RISKS FROM IONISING RADIATION 3 1 1 Biological and health effects 1 2 Evaluation of risks linked to ionising radiation 1 3 1 3 1 1 3 2 Scientific uncertainty and vigilance High dose radiation-induced pathologies Effects of low doses 2 NUCLEAR ACTIVITIES 7 2 1 2 1 1 2 1 2 Basic nuclear installations Definition Accident prevention and nuclear safety 2 2 Transport of radioactive and fissile material for civil use 2 3 Small-scale nuclear activities 2 4 Disposal of radioactive waste 2 5 Contaminated sites 2 6 Industrial activities enhancing natural ionising radiation 3 MONITORING OF EXPOSURE TO IONISING RADIATION 9 3 1 3 1 1 3 1 2 3 1 3 Exposures of the population to natural ionising radiation sources Radiations of natural origin (excluding radon) Exposure to radon External exposure due to cosmic radiation 3 2 3 2 1 Doses received by workers Exposure of nuclear workers 3 2 2 3 2 3 Worker exposure to TENUKM Flight crew exposure to cosmic radiation 33 Doses received by the population as a result of nuclear activities 3 4 Doses received by nationals and the second and the 3 5 Protection of non-human species 4 OUTLOOK 18
+1 KNOWLEDGE OF THE HAZARDS AND RISKS FROM IONISING RADIATION 31

+1 1 Biological and health effects

+1 2 Evaluation of risks linked to ionising radiation

+1 3 Scientific uncertainty and vigilance

+1 3 1 Radio-sensitivity

+1 3 2 Effects of low doses

+2 NUCLEAR ACTIVITIES 35

+2 1 Basic nuclear installations

+2 1 1 Definition

+2 1 2 Accident prevention and nuclear safety

+2 2 Transport of radioactive and fissile material for civil use

+2 3 Small-scale nuclear activities

+2 4 Disposal of radioactive waste

+2 5 Management of contaminated sites

+2 6 Industrial activities enhancing natural ionising radiation

+3 MONITORING OF EXPOSURE TO IONISING RADIATION 37

+3 1 Exposures of the population to natural ionising radiation sources

+3 1 1 Radiations of natural origin (excluding radon)

+3 1 2 3 1 3 Exposure to radon External exposure due to cosmic radiation

+3 2 Doses received by workers

+3 2 1 Exposure of nuclear workers

+3 2 2 Worker exposure to TENORM

+3 2 3 Flight crew exposure to cosmic radiation

+3 3 Doses received by the population as a result of nuclear activities 7

+3 4 Doses received by patients CHAPTER

+3 5 Protection of non-human species / /

+4 OUTLOOK 45

+/ / /

 Nuclear activities are defined by the Public Health Code as "activities involving a risk of human exposure to ionising radiation, emanating either from an artificial source - whether a material or device - or from a natural source when natural radionuclides are or have been processed for their fissile or fertile radioactive properties, as well as interventions designed to prevent or mitigate a radiological risk following an accident or contamination of the environment".
-These nuclear activities include those conducted in basic nuclear installations (BNIs) and for the transport of radioactive materials, as well as in all medical, veterinary, industrial and research facilities where ionising radiation are used.
+These nuclear activities include those conducted in basic nuclear installations (BNIs) and for the transport of radioactive materials, as well as in all medical, veterinary, industrial and research facilities where ionising radiation is used.